 “It makes us so very proud to know how much PrideFest Milwaukee means for the LGBT community, city, state and region.
 The festival is staffed entirely by unpaid volunteers, many of whom work year-round to make PrideFest possible.
 Your kind words mean the world to us.”

 Through partnerships with Visit Milwaukee, Pabst Theater Group, BMO Harris Bradley Center and the Milwaukee Pride Parade, PrideFest marketed Milwaukee as a regional LGBT pride destination for the four-day weekend.
-Within one hour of PrideFest’s opening, U.S. District Court Judge Barbara Crabb overturned the buying viagra without prescription we like it state’s constitutional ban on same-sex marriage, sending festival spirits sky-high for the weekend.
+Within one hour of PrideFest’s opening, U.S. District Court Judge Barbara Crabb overturned the state’s constitutional ban on same-sex marriage, sending festival spirits sky-high for the weekend.

 “The timing of the marriage equality news was a great gift to the people of Wisconsin and our PrideFest visitors.
 Love won out, pure and simple, this weekend.”